Dansah2/Dansah2_LogisticRegression_4GeeksProject/README.md

-# 📈 Bank Marketing Campaign: Logistic Regression Project
+# 📈 Bank Marketing Campaign: Logistic Regression

 This project leverages logistic regression to predict whether a customer will subscribe to a long-term deposit product based on historical marketing campaign data from a Portuguese bank.
 This predictive model allows the bank to focus marketing efforts on high-potential customers, improving efficiency and reducing costs.